ianli/domainclock/README.md

 Domain Clock
 ============

-Domain Clock generates domain names of the current time.
+Domain Clock tells time using domain names.
-For example, [fivethirtyeight.com](http://fivethirtyeight.com) appears when the time is 5:38 PM.
+For example, at 5:38pm, Domain Clock might show [fivethirtyeight.com](http://fivethirtyeight.com).

 I created Domain Clock after browsing a web site made of four numbers and realizing that the numbers represent time with digits for hours and minutes.